 - The feeling of “sitting on a ball.”

 - Bleeding from the exposed skin that rubs on pads or underwear.

 - Urinary symptoms of leakage, difficulty starting the stream of urine, frequent urinary tract infections.

-- Difficult bowel movements—the need to strain or push on the vagina to have a bowel movement.
+- Difficult bowel movements—the need to strain or push on or around the vagina to have a bowel movement.